Severson-Group/docs.amdc.dev/source/getting-started/user-guide/amds-interface.md

 ```

 Try `mb 0 adc on` followed by the `mb 0 samples` command for the latest ADC poll.
-The `counters` command is helpful for debugging connection issues, the `V` and `C` should be non-zero if the connection is active!
+The `counters` command is helpful for debugging connection issues.
+AMDC keeps several counters to indicate how the hardware is performing.
+For each byte of data transmitted from the AMDS to AMDC, on counter is incremented within the AMDC's FPGA.
+Try `mb 0 counters` and see the outputs.
+The value of `V` should be non-zero if the connection is active!
+`V` is "valid" means the byte of data recieved is valid.
+`C` is "corrupt" when the full data byte was recieved, but the UART parity check fails (typically due to noise, emi, etc).
+`T` is "timeout" when the AMDC expected a byte from the AMDS, but it never showed up!
+Thhis happens continuously when the cable is unplugged.

 ## Configure GPIO/GP3IO Mux in Code